PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 **Thus with better readability, we allow the merchant to be more efficient in his work.**

-- **Pagination on the product list:** Allows to navigate in the order product list through the pagination.
+- **Pagination on the product list**: Allows to navigate in the order product list through the pagination.

 ![Order's_pagination](/assets/images/2020/05/order_pagination.png "Order's pagination")